dbosoft/YaNco/README.md

     };
   ```

-Since version 4.3-rc.1 (in prelease currently) you can register also other functions using following syntax:
+Since version 4.3-rc.1 you can register also other functions using following syntax:

 ```csharp
 var connectionBuilder = new ConnectionBuilder(settings)